“We have a lot of questions to ask Gauguin.” – Yuki Kihara, First Impressions: Paul Gauguin (2018)

 International Contemporary Art

 Revisiting Gauguin’s works is also about placing our purely aesthetic experience of his works in a context that will enable us to view our own age in the light of history.
 Today, Gauguin’s Tahitian imagery can trigger thoughts on such subjects as representation, colonialism and gender, and there is no doubt that the works may affect us all in different ways, depending on our culture, history, ethnicity, age and gender.
 In this context, the Glyptotek has chosen to present works by several international contemporary artists whose works have not previously been shown in Denmark.
 What they will bring to the exhibition are new, different takes on the legacy of Gauguin’s art today.
-The featured artists include Angela Tiatia (NZ/AUS), Nashashibi/Skaer (UK), Selina Tusitala Marsh (NZ) and Yuki Kihara (WS/J).
-The latter has created a major video work, specially commissioned by the Glyptotek and the de Young Museum in San Francisco, USA.
+The featured artists include Angela Tiatia (NZ/AUS), Nashashibi/Skaer (UK), Selina Tusitala Marsh (NZ), Yuki Kihara (WS/JP) and the deceased Tahitian activist and multi-artist Henri Hiro (1944-1990).
+Yuki Kihara has created a major video work, specially commissioned by the Glyptotek and the de Young Museum in San Francisco, USA.

 During the run of the exhibition, the Glyptotek will also host a number of events, focusing on selected elements of the exhibition.
 Information about the events will be published in the calendar on an ongoing basis.